openssl/general-policies/policies/contractors-invoicing-policy.md

 ## Contractor Invoice Submission

-1. Contractors send their invoices via the [Online Form] or send them directly to **finance@openssl.org** in the format and providing the information as detailed below.
-If an invoice is submitted via the form, notification to the finance@openssl.org mailing list will be sent automatically.
+1. Contractors send their invoices directly to **finance@openssl.org** in a universally readable format, such as .pdf, and providing the information as detailed below.

-In the form:
-   * Select the month for your invoice.
-   * Type the number of worked hours in the given month.
-(If contractor is on a fixed monthly rate, the number is not important and any number can be entered).
-   * Add the invoice which should be in the a .pdf format and named as follows: **[YYYYMMDD]-[name-surname]-[invoicemonth][invoice year].pdf.**
- > eg: **20220813-Martin-Koci-Jul2022.pdf** or **20220913-Martin-Koci-JunJulAug2022.pdf** for invoicing more months

 ## Processing Submitted Invoices